Tiny-Foxes/OutFox-Translations/README.md

 Punch=Punch # New

 [OptionExplanations]
-MissLayerSeconds=Determines the ammount of time to show the Miss layer in Be-mu charts before toggling off. # New
+MissLayerSeconds=Determines the amount of time to show the Miss layer in Be-mu charts before toggling off. # New

 SoundEffect= # Removed